 Even if your coronary arteries are strong and clear, other issues may be plaguing your heart.
 Only the appropriate treatment can relieve your chest pain, and only your chest pain specialist can figure out what’s causing your pain.
 Some other heart-related causes of chest pain include:

 - Pericarditis.
 With this condition, the lining around your heart is irritated and inflamed.
 The symptoms are similar to those of coronary artery disease, so don’t hesitate getting attention.
 Although a viral infection can cause pericarditis, it may also be a sign of a heart attack.

 - Aortic disease.
 Like coronary artery disease, aortic disease is potentially fatal.
 Aortic disease can split or balloon your aorta, which is the artery through which blood leaves your heart.
 Marfan syndrome, a genetic disorder, is one of the causes of aorta disease.

 - Heart failure.
 Congestive heart failure refers to a condition that leaves your heart too weak or too stiff to efficiently pump enough blood to the rest of your body.
 Leading up to heart failure, your heart has to work harder to keep the normal amount of blood flowing through your body.

 If it’s not your heart that’s causing your pain, you may still need medical attention for pulmonary disease, gastrointestinal disease or even musculoskeletal disease, although it’s rare.
 Depending on your diagnosis, you may need chest wall pain treatment or pleuritic chest pain treatment.
 Both are serious and painful conditions.

-Testing for a Heart Condition
+Testing for a Heart Condition in NYC

 - Electrocardiogram.
 This simple test measures the electrical activity of your heart.
 It highlights specific problems, such as an irregular heartbeat.